wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 * Skip bump offers if the offer product is already added in the cart.
 * Offer simple, variable, and subscription products as order bump offers.
 * Track order bumps performance with Order Bump Sales Reports and Behavioral Analytics.

-== OUR PLUGINS COMPATIBILITY WITH UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE ==

-* **Role Based Pricing**
-The compatibility of Upsell Order Bump Offer with [**Role Based Pricing**](https://wordpress.org/plugins/wps-role-based-pricing-for-woocommerce/) allows the merchants to manage the upsell bump offers for different user roles.
-This means the merchants can create bump offers that will trigger specific user roles on your eCommerce store.
-Also, you can give different discounts on bump offer products for different user roles.

-* **Ultimate Gift Cards**
-The Upsell Order Bump Offer plugin is compatible with the [**Ultimate Gift Cards**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
-This will allow the merchants to offer more payment options to their customers for the bump offers.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==